• Skip to primary navigation

 What Is the Best Interest Standard?

 The “best interest” standard raises the bar by requiring advisors to recommend annuity products that align closely with the client’s unique financial situation.
-Unlike the suitability rule, this approach mandates that advisors act in the client’s best interest, prioritizing their needs above personal or financial incentives.
+Unlike the suitability rule, this approach mandates that advisors act in the client’s best interest, prioritizing the client’s needs over personal or financial incentives.

 Under this standard, advisors must: